Launch Checklist

 Get stakeholder approval on content

 Be sure stakeholders have seen and approved the content on your new site.
-Anyone that needs access to the site will need to attend Sitefinity Training.
-If stakeholders just need to view the site before launch, submit a ticket to the CMS team so we can grant them site shield access before the site is live.
+Anyone that needs access to edit the site will need to complete Sitefinity Training.
+If stakeholders just need to view the site before launch, submit a request to websitehelp@ucdenver.edu so that we can grant them Site Shield access before the site is live.